 Item Section Details of the draft Rules released for Respondent's comments SFC's response no. no. public consultation The Consultation Document in paragraph 22 refers to a general relaxation in respect of professional investors, therefore we assume the reference to s.11(4) in s.11(6) (which limits s.11(6) to asset managers) is a drafting error.
 Please see also our response to comments 3 and 15.
-[General comment] On the other hand, some consider that clients with dormant accounts should be able to opt out by client agreement.[CC] The Consumer Council thinks it would be more important to allow investors, whether retail or professional, to have a choice as to whether or not they prefer to receive a monthly statements of account.
-57. [HKAB, JFAM, DHB] There should be further guidelines as to the definition of "professional investor" or on the criteria for classifying a client as professional or sophisticated investor or how to differentiate such investors from other normal investors.
+[General comment] On the other hand, some consider that clients with dormant accounts should be able to opt out by client agreement.
+[CC] The Consumer Council thinks it would be more important to allow investors, whether retail or professional, to have a choice as to whether or not they prefer to receive a monthly statements of account.
+We do not think it appropriate for non-professional clients to opt out of these Rules as they may be persuaded to waive them without understanding the consequences.
+57 [HKAB, JFAM, DHB] There should be further guidelines as to the definition of "professional investor" or on the criteria for classifying a client as professional or sophisticated investor or how to differentiate such investors from other normal investors.
 Please clarify whether the definition of "professional investor" same as the one in the Code of Conduct.
+Please see our response to comment 3.